 Gender data

-Australia funds UN Women's global flagship program on better gender statistics, Women Count ($6.5 million, 2016-2021).
-Working with partner governments, international agencies and other actors, the Women Count assists governments to collect, analyse and use good gender data, including to monitor progress on the Sustainable Development Goals.
-In response to the COVID-19 pandemic, Women Count conducted rapid gender assessment surveys to determine the impacts of COVID-19 on women and girls.
+Australia contributes to funds UN Women's global flagship program on better gender statistics, Making Every Women and Girl Count ( Women Count).
+Working with partner governments, international agencies and other actors, Women Count assists governments to collect, analyse and use good gender data, including to monitor progress on the Sustainable Development Goals.
+Women Count has three driving outcomes; 1) creating an enabling environment for gender statistics to inform policy, through the institutionalisation of gender data and gender sensitive considerations into policy frameworks; 2) increase gender-sensitive data production as standard practice; and 3) improving data accessibility and use.

 Related links